georglauterbach/dev-container-features/src/rust/NOTES.md

 ### Supported Base / OS

-This feature should work on recent versions of Debian- and Ubuntu-based distributions.
-This feature depends on the APT package manager.
+This feature works on recent versions of Debian- and Ubuntu-based distributions (as this feature currently depends on the APT package manager).
 Bash is required.
 The package `build-essential` has to be installable.

+### Debugger Support

+#### rust-analyzer & CodeLLDB

+This feature installs the excellent extensions [`rust-lang.rust-analyzer`](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust-analyzer) (language server) and [`vadimcn.vscode-lldb`](https://marketplace.visualstudio.com/items?itemName=vadimcn.vscode-lldb) (native LLDB debugger). rust-analyzer is, by default, configured to use CodeLLDB as its debugger of choice.

+#### Niche Scenarios

+In case you do not use a default toolchain and your Rust code (e.g., `Cargo.toml`) does not live directly in the root directory, you may want to create a symbol link to `rust-toolchain.toml` if you are using such a file.
+The reason is a [currently existing shortcoming in acquiring `rustc`'s sysroot](https://github.com/vadimcn/codelldb/issues/1156).

 ### Environment Variables Set by This Feature